-Welcome to the January 2021 edition of the performance sheriffing newsletter.
-Here you’ll find the usual summary of our sheriffing efficiency metrics, followed by some analysis of the bug products and components that were identified as the cause of regressions in 2020.
+Welcome to the January 2022 edition of the performance sheriffing newsletter.
+Here you’ll find the usual summary of our sheriffing efficiency metrics, followed by a review of the year.
 If you’re interested (and if you have access) you can view the full dashboard.

-- Valid regressions were associated with bugs in 1.7 days
+- Valid regressions were associated with bugs in an average of 8.8 days

 Summary of alerts

 Each month I’ll highlight the regressions and improvements found.

 - 😍 1 bug was associated with an improvement

 - 🤐 2 regressions were accepted

 - 🤩 6 regressions were fixed (or backed out)